WELCOME TO MUSICSMITHS!

 Music director and conductor of the Olathe Community Orchestra since 1985, Steven has also served as conductor for thirty-seven summer musicals at Shawnee Mission Theater-in-the-Park, earning their Founders’ Award in 1997, and he has been conductor for numerous academic productions as well.
 Steven founded and conducted the Overland Park Chamber Orchestra during summers 1990-94.

-Continually active as a performer for over 40 years, Steven has appeared as a string and/or reed player, arranger, and vocalist with such groups as the Brian McCarty Band (polka), Loosenz with the Tighten-Up Horns (soul), Yoruba Son (salsa), and Spring Fever (rock and pop).
-He played saxophone with the Kansas City Chiefs TD Pack Band from 1995-97.
+Continually active as a performer for over 40 years, Steven has appeared as a string and/or reed player, arranger, and vocalist with myriad ensembles playing diverse styles, including a stint as saxophonist with the Kansas City Chiefs TD Pack Band in 1995-97.
 Currently, Steven performs with the Silverwood Ensembles (classical), AnnaLee and the Lucky So ‘n’ Sos (swing), and Der Alpen Spielers (oompah), and he makes many freelance appearances as well.
 Steven is founder, leader, and instrumentalist for two early 20th-Century ensembles, the Sunflower Ragtime Orchestra and the Radio Days Orchestra.
-Most Friday and Saturday nights Steven can be found singing and playing saxophone, clarinet, flute, and electric violin at Tasso’s Greek Restaurant in Kansas City Missouri.

 Emily Smith is a private flute instructor, principal flute with the Olathe Community Orchestra, and a teaching artist with Kansas City Young Audiences.
 She holds degrees in music from Kansas State University (B.M.E.) and the University of Kansas (M.M.E).
 A freelance flutist and flute instructor, Ms. Smith is accomplished on a variety of flutes, including C flute, piccolo, alto flute, bass flute, and fife.
 She performs regularly with the Silverwood ensembles, the Sunflower Ragtime Orchestra, and Collage flute quartet.